 We may receive compensation when you click on links to products from our partners.

-LinkedIn and ZipRecruiter are the top two job search sites that come to mind when employers are looking to hire and job search candidates are looking for new opportunities.
-Both offer a variety of online and mobile tools for both posting and applying for jobs.
-But which site is best for you?
-Much of that depends on whether you are looking to hire or looking for a new job.
-In this article, we explore the two platforms, providing some background on their functionality in order to help you make a decision.
+LinkedIn and ZipRecruiter are the leading platforms that employers and job seekers alike turn to for hiring and career opportunities.
+Both provide a diverse array of online and mobile tools for job posting and application.
+But which platform is the best fit for you?
+Your choice largely depends on whether you’re aiming to hire or seeking a new job opportunity.
+In this article, we delve into the functionalities of these two platforms to help you make an informed decision.